MarkWarriors/MGAmznLikeController/README.md

 - Copy MGAmaznLikeController.swift and MGAmaznLikeController.xib in your project
 - Add a UIView wherever you want and set its class as MGAmaznLikeController
+- Create a referencing outlet on your view controller
+- Implement MGALCDelegate protocol on your view controller and set your view controller as delegate of the MGAmaznLikeController

 ------